 2nd Wealth Building Principle: Give More Value Than You Take

 Adding value to the world by giving more than you receive makes everyone better off.
-That is how you build true wealth.
-You improve other’s lives by improving your own.
+That’s how you build true wealth.
+You improve others lives by improving your own.

-By giving more value than you receive, success becomes a measure of how much you have given.
-The wealthier you become the more you are giving to others.
+By giving more value than you receive, success becomes a measure of how much you’ve given.
+The wealthier you become, the more you are giving to others.

 “From what we get in life, we make a living.
 From what we give, we make a life.” - Arthur Ashe